 Evaluate your website’s technology and features for mobile friendliness (even if you only sell to businesses who are desktop dependent) and feature effectiveness.
 Having an effective website is more than just having cool features, it’s about having effective architecture and navigation design.
 It requires constant refinement.

 Your customers will chart their own path through your website.
-Knowing what that path is can tell you all that is right and wrong about your website.
+Knowing what that path is can tell you all that is right and wrong about your strategic website optimization.
 Customers who are constantly looping between the homepage and a product category page indicate that they are not finding what they are looking for.
 Loops are a visual representation of the ineffectiveness of many websites.

 Ideal customer paths should be linear with a clear starting page and finishing on a transaction page (whether that is a checkout or a field submission).